""

 Incompletes must be removed within the following semester or summer session of residence.

-Language Requirements Unless already completed for the UW-Madison Scandinavian Studies MA requirements, all tracks require an advanced competency in a modern Scandinavian language.
+Language Requirements Unless already completed for the UW-Madison Scandinavian Studies MA requirements, all pathways require an advanced competency in a modern Scandinavian language.
 If the modern Scandinavian Language is Finnish or Icelandic, a working knowledge of Norwegian, Swedish, or Danish is required.

 The philology track requires two semesters of Old Norse.
 For the literature track a competency in Old Norse is encouraged.

-Required COURSES
+Required Courses

 Literary and Cultural Studies Pathway1